mxriverlynn/Albacore/README.markdown

 to your rakefile.
 This will allow you to use the tasks that albacore includes.

-    desc "Run a sample build using the MSBuildTask" msbuild do |msb|
+    desc "Run a sample build using the MSBuild Task" msbuild do |msb|
         msb.properties :configuration => :Debug
         msb.targets :Clean, :Build